ahosavalike-ucsd-courses/cse231-proj6/design.md

 * This syntax introduces heap allocated fixed size `list`s with `1` based indexing.
 * Lists can take arbitrary number of elements.
 Zero size lists become `nil`.
 * The `=` operator can now also check reference equality between lists.
+* The `==` operator can check for structural equality between values including lists.
 * `nil` represents an empty list.
 It cannot be indexed into.
 Can only be compared with other lists.
 Comparing with other types is a dynamic error.
 * `index` returns the element in the given index of the list. `set!` mutates the list's index to have the given value.
 * `index` and the three argument version of `set!` both raise dynamic errors for index out of range, including indexing into `nil`.